 Written Decision: A decision, rendered at any level, shall be in writing, setting forth the decision and the reason for it.
 The decision shall be promptly mailed to the consumer and/or representative.

-Correspondence: Notices of grievance and other written correspondence regarding grievances and are to be mailed and delivered to Community Action Team at the following address:
+Correspondence: Notices of grievance, and other written correspondence regarding grievances, should be mailed or delivered to the following address:

 Community Action Team, Inc. 125 N. 17th Street